Second suspect arrested in Tuesday armed robbery - Mississippi's Best Community Newspaper

 Cameron Beverly, 20, was arrested on Cedar Lane and charged with three counts of armed robbery.

-Beverly is suspected of pointing a gun at three individuals in the area of 155 Seargent S. Prentiss Drive at approximately 6:30 p.m.
+Beverly is suspected of pointing a gun at three individuals in the 150 block of Seargent S. Prentiss Drive at approximately 6:30 p.m.
 Tuesday.

 One of the victims reported tussled with an armed suspect, believed to be Beverly, and took the gun from him.